-List of Advertising Skills With Examples
+List of Advertising Skills For Your Resume With Examples

 When you are applying for a job in advertising or marketing, the application screeners, interviewers, and hiring decision-makers will look for keywords and specific skills in the text of your resume and its accompanying cover letter.
 To focus your application and responses to interview questions, you need to know which words will get their attention.
 Here are lists of advertising skills for resumes, cover letters, job applications, and interviews.

-How to Use the Lists of Advertising and Marketing Skills
+How to Use the List of Skills

 Each time you review a job posting, you should highlight the keywords which are mentioned in the “qualifications” section.
 It’s highly likely that hiring managers – or the automated applicant tracking systems they employ – will rank the applications they receive based upon which ones most closely reflect their “minimum” and “preferred” qualifications lists.